-Combining musical versatility, instrumental prowess, beautiful vocal harmonies and a superb rhythm section, the Easy Star All-Stars have established themselves as one of the top international reggae acts since their live debut in 2003.
-Thanks to their best-selling tribute album releases, Dub Side of the Moon (2003), Radiodread (2006), and Easy Star’s Lonely Hearts Dub Band (2009), the remix album Dubber Side of the Moon (2010), as well as original releases Until That Day EP (2008) and First Light (2011), the Easy Star All-Stars have built a growing, dedicated fan base throughout the world, bringing together fans of reggae, classic rock, dub and indie rock into one big family.
+Blending musical versatility, instrumental prowess, beautiful vocal harmonies and a premier rhythm section, the Easy Star All-Stars have established themselves as one of the top international reggae acts on the scene today.
+Thanks to their best-selling tribute album releases, Dub Side of the Moon (2003), Radiodread (2006), Easy Star’s Lonely Hearts Dub Band (2009), Easy Star’s Thrillah (2012), the remix album Dubber Side of the Moon (2010), as well as original releases Until That Day EP (2008) and First Light (2011), the Easy Star All-Stars have built a growing, dedicated fan base throughout the world, bringing together fans of reggae, classic rock, dub and indie rock into one big family.

-The band has toured in over 30 countries on 6 continents, playing over 100 shows per year for the past 5 years.
-They’ve played loads of major festivals throughout the world, including an unprecedented three-day, three-stage stand at Glastonbury in 2009, which earned them a UK Festy Award Nomination that year.
+The band has toured in over 30 countries on 6 continents, averaging over 100 shows per year for the past 5 years.
+They’ve played most of the major festivals throughout the world, including an unprecedented three-day, three-stage stand at Glastonbury in 2009, which earned them a UK Festy Award Nomination that year.

 The Aggrolites are more than a band they are a movement unto themselves.
 They carry a banner - one created with their own hands.
 This banner reads, "Dirty Reggae," and represents their signature fusion of reggae, soul, grit and determination.
 For seven magnificent years, this dirty reggae bunch has rolled from city to city, across the pond and up main street USA.
 They rally the kids, the parents, the students, the cops, the bosses and the drifters.
 The people come, they relish in The Aggrolites, the dirty reggae and the joy that comes with it all.
 The liberating rhythms and catchy grooves demand a return trip.